-You can expect to spend about 30 minutes in Yard Out before entering the haunted houses.
+You can expect to wait about 30 minutes before entering the haunted house.
 Once you enter, it takes about 45 minutes to walk through all six attractions.
 After surviving Terror Behind the Walls, you may want to visit the exhibits or gift shops, feast on some batter-dipped Oreos or fresh funnel cake at the snack bar, or groove to the Monster Mash with our Zombie DJ.
 Groups making transportation arrangements should anticipate leaving about two hours from the entry time printed on their tickets.

 Terror Behind the Walls runs rain or shine.
 Please dress for the weather, and be sure to wear appropriate footwear.
 Sandals, flip-flops, open-toed shoes, and high heels are not permitted.
 Most of the event takes place inside; however, the line and some sections of the tour are outdoors, and the penitentiary is not heated.

 We recommend that kids ages 7-12 visit on our Family Nights, held each Sunday until 7:30 pm.
 (On these nights, kids who get too scared can say, “Monster, be good!”)
 Kids under the age of seven are not permitted on the site.
 Visitors under the age of 18 must have a parent or guardian complete a waiver for them.
 You can download a waiver here.

 Yes.
 It’s the exact same show, but our actors are on the lookout for kids who may be too scared.
 Our actors will back away if a kid says, "Monster, be good," but kids who don't ask for mercy get none!